Post-truth

-Post-truth is a term that refers to the 21st century widespread documentation of and concern about disputes over public truth claims.

-The term's academic development refers to the theories and research that explain the historically specific causes and the effects of the phenomenon.
+Post-truth is a term that refers to the widespread documentation of, and concern about, disputes over public truth claims in the 21st century.
+The term's academic development refers to the theories and research that seek to explain the specific causes historically, and the effects of the phenomenon.
+Oxford Dictionaries popularly defines it as "relating to and denoting circumstances in which objective facts are less influential in shaping public opinion than appeals to emotion and personal belief."

-While the term was used academically and publicly before 2016 (post-truth politics), Oxford Dictionaries popularly defined it as "relating to and denoting circumstances in which objective facts are less influential in shaping public opinion than appeals to emotion and personal belief."
-The term was named Oxford Dictionaries Word of the Year in 2016, after the term's proliferation in the 2016 United States presidential election and the Brexit referendum in the United Kingdom.
-Oxford dictionaries further notes that post-truth was often used as an adjective to signal a distinctive kind of politics – post-truth politics.
+While the term was used in phrases like "post-truth politics" academically and publicly before 2016, in 2016 the term was named Word of the Year by Oxford Dictionaries after the term's proliferation in the first election of President Trump in the United States and the Brexit referendum in the United Kingdom; Donald Trump has been characterized as engaging in a "war on truth".
+Oxford Dictionaries further notes that post-truth was often used as an adjective to signal a distinctive kind of politics.

 Some scholars argue that post-truth has similarities with past moral, epistemic, and political debates about relativism, postmodernity, and dishonesty in politics.
 Others insist that post-truth is specifically concerned with 21st century communication technologies and cultural practices.

 Historical precedents in philosophy

 Post-truth is about a historical problem regarding truth in everyday life, especially politics.
 But truth has long been one of the major preoccupations of philosophy.
 Truth is also one of the most complicated concepts in the history of philosophy, and much of the research and public debate about post-truth assumes a particular theory of truth, what philosophers call a correspondence theory of truth.
-The most prominent theory of truth, though with its share of critics, is correspondence theory, roughly, where words correspond to an accepted or mutually available reality to be examined and confirmed.
+The latter might be considered the most prominent theory of truth, though with its share of critics, whereby words correspond to an accepted or mutually available reality to be examined and confirmed.
 Another major theory of truth is coherence theory, where truth is not just about one claim but a series of statements that cohere about the world.

 Several academic experts note that the emphasis on philosophical debates about truth have little to do with the concept of post-truth as it has historically emerged in popular politics (see post-truth politics), not in philosophy.
-As the philosopher Julian Baggini explains: The merits of these competing theories are of mainly academic concern.
+As the philosopher Julian Baggini explains:

+The merits of these competing theories are of mainly academic concern.
 When people debate whether there were weapons of mass destruction in Saddam Hussain's Iraq, whether global warming is real and anthropogenic, or whether austerity is necessary, their disagreements are not the consequence of competing theories of truth.
 No witness need ask a judge which theory she has in mind when asked to promise to tell the truth, the whole truth and nothing but the truth.